-One of the interesting facts about Turkey is that it lies both in Turkish and Asia.
+One of the interesting facts about Turkey is that it lies both in Europe and Asia..
 It has a very rich civilization that is influenced by many empires as well as different religions and ethnicities.
 Moreover, you will witness the marks of both European and Asian cultures in Turkey.

 Turkey has changed from a religious Ottoman Empire into a modern state after separating religion and state with the assistance of artistic expression.
 The enriched history of Turkey played an important role in identifying modern Turkey.